Wokingham Town Hall: History

 The original building on the site was a medieval guildhall completed in 1612.
 After significant industrial growth in the middle of the 19th century, as the silk industry and then the brick-making industry developed, civic leaders decided to replace the very dilapidated guildhall with a new structure.

 The new building, which was designed by William Ford Poulton and William Henry Woodman in the Gothic style and built with red bricks from local sources, was officially opened by Lord Braybrooke on 6 June 1860.
 The design involved a symmetrical main frontage with six bays facing onto the Market Square; the central section of four bays, which slightly projected forward, featured pointed arched openings allowing access to the markets on the ground floor, flanked by full-height buttresses, and cross-windows on the first floor with trefoils and steep gables above.
-There was a 26 m central clock tower with a four-sided clock designed and manufactured by Tuckers of Theobalds Road in London and a flèche above.
+There was a 26 m central clock tower with a four-sided clock with quarter-chimes, designed and manufactured by Tuckers of Theobalds Road in London and a flèche above.
 Internally, the principal rooms were an assembly hall with a hammerbeam roof, on the north side of the building on the first floor, and a council chamber, on the west side of the building on the first floor.